 Sardinia has a pleasant 6 month summer, hot and dry from May to October but often with a breeze due to its location in the centre of the Mediterranean.
 The winter months are mild with a good amount of sunshine, particularly in March and April when all the flowers are out and it can be hot during the daytime and cooler in the evenings.

 Sardinia can be reached by just a 2 hour flight from the UK.
-There are now direct flights from the following airports: Heathrow, Gatwick, Stansted, Luton, Bristol, Manchester and also Dublin.
+There are now direct flights from the following airports: Heathrow, Gatwick, Stansted, Luton, Bristol and Manchester.